 This warm drink is typically served with roasted chickpeas and is well-known for its remarkable health benefits, including high potassium content and blood pressure reduction.

 Rakı is one of Turkey’s most popular drinks.
 There is no title on top of the “I” in this case.
 A colorless, alcoholic drink that is served with water and ice usually.

-In most cases, the water and ice are mixed in to create a smoother, milky look-alike beverage.
-Rakı is made from grapes and processing anise.
+The water and ice are mixed in to create a smoother, milky look-alike beverage in most cases.
+Rakı is made from grapes and processed anise.

-You’ll find many folks having glasses after work with friends at sunset, listening to music, eating mezes, and chatting the night along.
+You’ll find many folks having glasses after work with friends at sunset, listening to music, eating mezes, and chatting the night away.
 Cheers, and give it a try when visiting Turkey!

 Pickled turnip juice, often called turnips when ordering, is a member of the mustard family.
 This amusingly sour beverage is trendy in Turkey’s Cukurova (South Central) area.

 Regions like Adana, Mersin, and Hatay are among the origins.
 To make a simple pickle, these beets are combined with salt and water.

 The color red comes from the use of black carrots.
 A popular drink to complement heavy meat dishes, such as burgers and roast beef.